Look for ideas to reduce entitlement and foster gratitude in your kids?

 Feelings of gratitude come very naturally when there is scarcity…the issue these days is that there is typically abundance and our kids realise that!
-Try and reduce the feeling of abundance around Christmas by:
+Try and reduce the feeling of abundance around Christmas or Birthdays by:

 - Reducing the number of gifts you give your children – each additional gift is likely to dilute the ‘specialness’ of the others.
 You could adopt the ‘4 Gift Rule’ where you give them something they want, something they need, something to wear, something to read’.

 - Spreading out the opening of gifts – this will help kids appreciate each gift.

 - Increase scarcity through the year – don’t buy everything your kids want all at once or as soon as they want it – let them look forward to it.